 I typically use examples of pages that have recipes and/or things like general information such as health advice, something where the type of information that is written is given away for free with the intent to JUST share, not profit.

-Those types of pages in my opinion are better suited for the adsense platform.
+Those types of pages in my opinion are better suited for the Adsense platform.
+BUT I also discovered better platforms like Mediavine which would pay you FAR more.

 Now in terms of how much money this can make, it all depends on 2 things: